Skip to content

 10. Tawny-breasted Tinamou

 The tawny-breasted tinamou has brownish-red feathers on its chest and belly, helping to differentiate it from other species in the area.
-Its range, or the areas it lives in, is limited to northwestern South America, mostly in moist forests.
+Its range, or the areas it lives in, is limited to northwestern South America, mainly in moist forests.

 It is a relatively small bird, measuring around thirty centimeters in length.
 The tawny-breasted tinamou is an important species to the area, providing food sources to other animals and helping to maintain the local ecology.